L&L Style Photo Logo

 • Your private Ceremony must be conducted by a Marriage Officiant who is eligible to perform Marriage Ceremonies under New York State Law.

 • Some countries require additional paperwork to make your wedding certificate valid.
-If you travel from abroad we recommend you check the requisites in your embassy.
-In case you need extra paperwork you will need to apply for an Extended Certificate.
-You can apply for the Extended certificate on the same day you get married, but it does require a few steps and trips to different buildings so it’s probably a good idea to leave that for another day if you can.
+If you travel from abroad we recommend you check the requirements at your embassy.
+In case you need extra paperwork you will need to apply for an Extended Certificate first.
+You can apply for and obtain the Extended certificate on the same day you get married, but getting the Apostille does require a few steps and trips to different buildings so it’s probably a good idea to leave that for another day if you can.

 • To get the Extended certificate:

-1. Go back to the City Clerk’s Office with your Short certificate and identification, fill out a yellow Extended certificate request form and take it to the Records Room.
+1. If you want it the same day of your ceremony: head to the Records Room right after your ceremony.
+If you want to do this on another day, book an appointment for the Records Room at Project Cupid.
+Bring your Short certificate and identification, fill out a yellow Extended certificate request form and take it to the Records Room.
 Here you pay another $35 and an Extended certificate is given to you.

 2. You then need to go over the road to the County Clerk’s Office (located in the Supreme Court Building, 60 Centre Street) to have the certificate signed at the Notary Public Desk at a charge of $3.
 This building has a security check and metal detectors, so it’s best not to go with cameras and so on.